fantasyfuerte/portfolio/README.md

 ## About Me 👨‍💻

 I'm a dedicated full-stack web developer and designer with a passion for creating seamless user experiences.
-This portfolio highlights my journey and achievements.

-## Technologies Used For This Portfolio 🛠️
+## Technologies Used 🛠️

 - Next.js
 - Tailwind CSS